mistakster/throttle-proxy/README.md

-# Throttle HTTP proxy server
+# Throttle SOCKS proxy server

 Sometimes in development environment you need to reduce network bandwidth.
-The simplest way is setup HTTP proxy server and use it as default proxy in OS.
+The simplest way is setup SOCKS proxy server and use it as default proxy in OS.

 ## Install